SKIP TO CONTENT

 With a one-piece build, slab doors offer a blank canvas to customise. @bobbins.at.home has teamed different tones and textures for a unique setup.

 • 7.
-Try natural finishes
+Try Natural Finishes

 Create contrast you can feel with textured fronts. @gemmaberlyn shows how wood effects, like walnut, pave the way for a nature-inspired interior.

 • 9.
-Stack your surfaces
+Stack Your Surfaces

 Contrast counter materials for a layered look.
 It’s also a handy hack for defining different zones in a variety of layouts.